Medical Laboratory Technology A.A.S.

 This course surveys professional issues in preparation for career entry.
 Emphasis is placed on work readiness and theoretical concepts in microbiology, immunohematology, hematology, and clinical chemistry.
 Upon completion, students should be able to demonstrate competence in career entry-level areas and be prepared for the national certification examination.

 This course provides entry-level clinical laboratory experience.
 Emphasis is placed on technique, accuracy, and precision.
-Upon completion, students should be able to demonstrate entry-level competence in final clinical evaluations.
-Concentration will be in the area of hematology.
+Upon completion, students should be able to demonstrate entry-level competence on final clinical evaluations.

 This course provides entry-level clinical laboratory experience.
 Emphasis is placed on technique, accuracy, and precision.
-Upon completion, students should be able to demonstrate entry-level competence in final clinical evaluations.
-Concentration will be in the area of clinical chemistry.
+Upon completion, students should be able to demonstrate entry-level competence on final clinical evaluations.

 Total Credit Hours Required: